leejet/stable-diffusion.cpp/examples/cli/README.md

-                                           contain any quantized parameters, the at_runtime mode will be used; otherwise, immediately will be used.The immediately mode may have precision and compatibility issues with quantized parameters, but it usually offers faster inference speed and, in some cases, lower memory usageThe at_runtime mode, on the other hand, is exactly the opposite.
+                                           contain any quantized parameters, the at_runtime mode will be used; otherwise, immediately will be used.The immediately mode may have precision and compatibility issues with quantized parameters, but it usually offers faster inference speed and, in some cases, lower memory usage.
+The at_runtime mode, on the other hand, is exactly the opposite.
   --scheduler                              denoiser sigma scheduler, one of [discrete, karras, exponential, ays, gits, smoothstep, sgm_uniform, simple], default:
                                            discrete